 – after the item has been received and allocated, the field will turn green

-– once the item has been delivered to the customer, the field will turn white and the quantity will be displayed.
+Once the item has been delivered to the customer, the field will turn white, displaying the quantity.

 So let’s look at how to move the product.
-Click on the field to see the Transaction Details
+First, click on the field to see the Transaction Details.

 - Submit Request button is how you can ask the purchasing department to order or allocate this part.
 Clicking the button will prompt you to enter a “Required By” date.

 - Once requested, you’ll see the progress listed

 - Requested – means the item has indeed been requested

 - Ordered – means the item is on a purchase order.
 In fact, you can click the green View PO button to see the actual purchase order.